vsp6692/assignment/excercise4/Debugsteps.md

 # IIS Debug Steps

-1. Checked the http://localhost whether its reachable and got response "503 service available"
+1. Checked the http://localhost whether its reachable and got response "503 service unavailable"

 2. Restarted IIS service and then rebooted the machine.
 Both steps didnt work out.